 Once you have crawled assets from Snowflake, you can mine its query history to construct lineage.

-To mine lineage from Snowflake, complete the following steps.
+To mine lineage from Snowflake, review the order of operations and then complete the following steps.

 Select the miner